-Each individual who first becomes a non-employee director will be granted options at a grant date fair value of \$120,000 in the aggregate (an Initial Award"), on the date on which such individual first becomes a non-employee director, whether through election by the stockholders of the Company or appointment by the Board to fill a vacancy.
+Each individual who first becomes a non-employee director will be granted options at a grant date fair value of approximately \$120,000 in the aggregate (an Initial Award"), provided that no Initial Award granted on or after September 29, 2022 but on or prior to September 30, 2023 will cover more than 43,026 shares of common stock, subject to certain adjustments, on the date on which such individual first becomes a non-employee director, whether through election by the stockholders of the Company or appointment by the Board to fill a vacancy.
 Each Initial Award will vest and become exercisable over three years, with 1/36 th of the Initial Award vesting each month on the same day of the month as the commencement of the applicable individual's service as non-employee director.